 Method 2: Using Hevo Data to Connect MariaDB to MySQL

-Hevo Data, a No-code Data Pipeline, helps you directly transfer data from MariaDB and 100+ other data sources to Databases such as MySQL, Data Warehouses, BI tools, or a destination of your choice in a completely hassle-free & automated manner.
-Hevo is fully managed and completely automates the process of not only loading data from your desired source but also enriching the data and transforming it into an analysis-ready form without having to write a single line of code.
+Hevo Data, a No-code Data Pipeline, helps you directly transfer data from MariaDB and 150+ other data sources to Databases such as MySQL, data warehouses, BI tools, or a destination of your choice in a completely hassle-free & automated manner.
+Hevo is fully managed and completely automates the process of not only loading data from your desired source but also enriching and transforming data into an analysis-ready form without having to write a single line of code.
 Its fault-tolerant architecture ensures that the data is handled in a secure, consistent manner with zero data loss.